fhiso/legacy-format/media-type-spec.md

 1. a single space (U+0020 "` `")
 2. an at sign (U+0040 "`@`")
-3. if the pointed-to structure is within this file, the xref of the pointed-to structure\
+3. if the pointed-to structure is within this file, the xref of the pointed-to structure;\
    otherwise, an xref that is not the xref of any structure in the file
 4. an at sign (U+0040 "`@`")